Buy a Life Insurance Plan in a few clicks

 10

-No, all allowances are not taxable for salaried individuals.
+No, not all allowances are taxable for salaried individuals.
 Some allowances are fully taxable, while others are partially or fully exempt from tax.
 For example, the House Rent Allowance (HRA) can be partially exempt if certain conditions are met.
 Similarly, the Leave Travel Allowance (LTA) and certain allowances for specific purposes may also be exempted up to prescribed limits.

 11